KamilKaczmarz/Reducer-Design/README.md

 # Reducer-Design
-Project of a simple mechanical reducer made in Catia student version through the 3dExperience platform.
+Project of a simple mechanical reducer made in Catia through the 3dExperience platform.
+This is my first project with over 30 parts.